 Person—An individual, corporation, partnership, association, organization, State or local government, or any other type of entity, other than a Federal agency.

-Recall—As set forth in subsection 4035.60, Recall and Return Transferred Debt, the notification by the creditor agency to FMS that FMS must cease its debt collection efforts for a particular debt and that the responsibilities for servicing, collecting, or compromising the debt, or for suspending or terminating collection action on the debt, have been transferred back to the creditor agency.
+Recall—As set forth in subsection 4035.60, Recall and Return Transferred Debt, the notification to Fiscal Service by the creditor agency that Fiscal Service must cease its debt collection efforts for a particular debt and that the responsibilities for servicing, collecting, or compromising the debt, or for suspending or terminating collection action on the debt, have been transferred back to the creditor agency.

-Return—As set forth in subsection 4040.50, Return Transferred Debt, the notification by FMS to the creditor agency that FMS has ceased collection efforts on behalf of the creditor agency and that the responsibilities for servicing, collecting, or compromising the debt, or for suspending or terminating collection action on the debt, have been transferred back to the creditor agency.
+Return—As set forth in subsection 4040.50, Return Transferred Debt, the notification by Fiscal Service to the creditor agency that Fiscal Service has ceased collection efforts on behalf of the creditor agency and that the responsibilities for servicing, collecting, or compromising the debt, or for suspending or terminating collection action on the debt, have been transferred back to the creditor agency.

 The Freedom of Information Act—The Freedom of Information Act (5 U.S.C. § 552), as amended.